-Public Service Company of Colorado (PSCO) and the Customer signed a Generation Interconnection Feasibility Study Agreement to evaluate the feasibility of interconnecting a 50 MW of solar photovoltaic generation station in the San Luis Valley (SLV), Colorado.
-The primary Point of Interconnection (POI) is at the San Luis Valley 230 kV substation.
-The Customer's solar facility consists of photovoltaic solar arrays, interconnecting to a 34.5 kV collector bus with one (1) dedicated 34.5/230 kV step-up transformer.
+Public Service Company of Colorado (PSCo) and the Customer signed a Generation Interconnection Feasibility Study Agreement to evaluate the feasibility of interconnecting 50 MW of solar photovoltaic in San Luis Valley (SLV), Colorado.
+The primary point of interconnection (POI) is at San Luis Valley 115 kV bus.
+The Customer's generating facility (GF) will connect 50 MW of solar photovoltaic generation to the SLV 115 kV bus via the existing 115 kV generator tie line.
+The Customer's solar facility consists of 30x1.67 MW photovoltaic solar arrays, interconnecting to a 34.5 kV collector bus with one (1) dedicated 34.5/115 kV, 60 MVA, step-up transformer.

 Figure 1 shows the general area of San Luis Valley Region.
-Figure 2 shows the one-line of the proposed project.
-The proposed commercial operation in-service date is November 1, 2016 with an assumed back feed date of six months prior to the Commercial Operation Date (COD).
+Figure 2 shows the conceptual oneline of the interconnection at the San Luis Valley 115 kV yard.
+The proposed commercial operation in-service date is November 1, 2016 with an assumed back feed date of six months prior to COD.